 If you are over 12 years of age and you nominate to live with a family friend or a 'non-blood' relative, South Australian Government Schools requires that they be over 25 years of age and accredited as a nominated homestay.

 South Australian Government Schools support all parents and guardians of international primary school students with information sessions and social networking events.

-To find accommodation in South Australia near your school, www.realestate.com.au is a good place to start.
+To find accommodation in South Australia near your school, www.realestate.com.au and www.domain.com.au are a good place to start.

 Age entry conditions

 If you are 5 years of age, you can commence your studies in the:

 - Primary School Program, if you are listed on your parent's guardian visa (subclass 580) or if your parent is studying English on an ELICOS visa (subclass 570)

 - Primary School Study Abroad Program, if you have a tourist visa

 If you are 6 years of age or older, you will need to apply for a student visa (subclass 571).